 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of long-term patients that were administered antianxiety drugs.
-These medications are given to residents experiencing depression or anxiety.
+This is the percent of patients prescribed antianxiety drugs.
+Antianxiety medications are prescribed to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term care patients who are exhibiting signs of depression.
-Many in the industry argue this is a reliable measure of quality of life.
+This datapoint measures the percentage of long-term residents showing signs of depression.
+Some would argue that this is a reasonable measure of quality of life.

 Appropriate Vaccine Usage

-This datapoint is a measure of the percent of long-term care residents who received the flu and pneumonia vaccines.
+This tells you the percent of residents that received the flu and pneumonia vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy